$150,000 in San Francisco ≈ €96,792 in Berlin

 These numbers use one scenario's assumptions.
 Plug in your own salary, family size, and lifestyle.

 The effective tax rate goes from 26.9% in San Francisco to 39.1% in Berlin.
-That 12.3-point jump is what the equivalence solver is working against when it finds the matching gross salary.
+That 12.2-point jump is what the equivalence solver is working against when it finds the matching gross salary.

 Healthcare in Berlin is universal.
-San Francisco households pay $3,941 in premiums and out-of-pocket costs per year.
-That spending disappears in Berlin.
-It won't appear in a take-home comparison, but it is real money.
+San Francisco households pay $3,941 in premiums and out-of-pocket costs per year, and that spending disappears in Berlin.
+It won't show up in a take-home comparison, but it's real money.

 Berlin workers get 20 vacation days per year.
 San Francisco averages 15.
 That 5-day gap does not appear in any salary comparison, but at a typical professional's daily rate it represents thousands of dollars of time that stays in your life rather than being bought back by your employer.